Antiz96/arch-update/README.md

 ![icon](https://github.com/user-attachments/assets/ec5f4ab7-7eb0-4c41-8b2b-9983e789d516)

-With [the automated updates checks](#the-automated-updates-checks) enabled, checks for updates are automatically and periodically performed, but you can manually trigger one from the systray applet icon by right-clicking it and then clicking on the `Check for updates` menu entry.
+With [the automated update checks](#the-automated-update-checks) enabled, checks for updates are automatically and periodically performed, but you can manually trigger one from the systray applet icon by right-clicking it and then clicking on the `Check for updates` menu entry.
 You can also see timestamps report for the last and next update checks:

 ![check_for_updates](https://github.com/user-attachments/assets/4b73946d-f9f5-4be6-87b8-42112fca642d)